Week 11 NFL score predictions: A guide to best games, more

 Tedy Bruschi and Darren Woodson both like the Titans to win in Week 11 vs. the Colts.

 FPI win projection: IND, 62.4 percent.
-Luck has posted Total QBRs of 94.8, 88.8 and 92.2 over his last three games, the first player since Russell Wilson in 2015 with three straight games with a Total QBR of 88 or higher.
+Luck has posted Total QBRs of 94.8, 88.8 and 92.2 over his past three games, the first player since Russell Wilson in 2015 with three straight games with a Total QBR of 88 or higher.
 Only three players in the Total QBR era (since 2006) have done so in four straight games: Philip Rivers, Peyton Manning (twice) and Tom Brady.

 What to watch for in fantasy: Dion Lewis might have disappointed last week with his output, but the volume was most certainly there.
 As far as DFS value backs go, Lewis stands out once again in Week 11.
 Read more.